Jean Sauvage

-Jean Sauvage (1455 – 7 June 1518) was the chancellor of Holy Roman Emperor Charles V. He was also known as Jean Le Sauvage.
+Jean Sauvage, also known as Jean le Sauvage (1455 – 7 June 1518) was the Grand Chancellor of Burgundy from 1515 to 1518, during the rule of Duke Charles II who later became the Holy Roman Emperor (1519).
+When Charles became the King of Castile and Aragon in 1516, Sauvage accompanied his sovereign to Spain in 1517, where he was invested with additional duties, thus becoming the principal Chancellor of all of Charles' realms.

+Biography

 Sauvage was born in Lille.
 He studied law at the University of Louvain.
-In 1490 he was made a member of the council of Flanders and its president in 1497.
-He was made chancellor of Brabant in 1509.
+In 1490 he was made a member of the Council of Flanders and its president in 1497.
+He was made Chancellor of Brabant in 1509.
 His rise to office occurred with the support of William de Croÿ.
-In 1515 Sauvage was made Grand Chancellor of Burgundy.
-In 1517 he was made Chancellor of all of Charles' realms.
+In 1515 Sauvage became Grand Chancellor of Burgundy.
+In 1517 he was made the principal Chancellor of all of Charles' realms.

+During all this time, Sauvage exerted a strong influence on the education of the young prince and future Emperor Charles V.